-The desire for control drives many entrepreneurs who aspire to achieve a leadership position.
-When you are the head of your own organization, you can make all the decisions, from who is hired and with what salary, to what new strategic directions your business is heading.
-Workers tired of the poor performance of their previous companies, or those who work with an inept CEO, could be especially motivated by this factor.
-Once rooted in a business, entrepreneurs have full control over all decisions made within them.
+The desire for control is a major motivation for many entrepreneurs who aspire to a leadership position.
+When you are the head of your own organization, you have the power to make all the decisions, from who is hired and with what salary, to what new strategic directions your business is heading.
+People who have been frustrated with their previous companies or those who have worked with an inept CEO may be especially driven by this factor.
+Once they have established their business, entrepreneurs have full control over all decisions made within it.

-The other side is, of course, the additional stress and pressure that accompanies that responsibility.
-You'll have the privilege of setting the course of your business, but if that path fails, you'll just have to blame yourself.
-Some entrepreneurs aren't as interested in money or experience as they are about a lasting legacy.
-They may want to become the image of a brand and earn the taste of fame along the way.
+However, this responsibility also comes with additional stress and pressure.
+You will have the privilege of setting the course of your business, but if that path fails, you will only have yourself to blame.
+Some entrepreneurs are not as interested in money or experience as they are in leaving a lasting legacy.
+They may want to become the face of a brand and gain recognition along the way.

 They may want to create something that will outlive them and be appreciated by others.
 This motivation is one of the strongest for entrepreneurs, as it cannot be achieved in any other way and it lasts much longer than money or experience.
 If this is your type, you are looking for products or services that are well established and that you can innovate from within.
 The independent entrepreneur needs a high-demand industry that demonstrates that it generates profits and, therefore, financial independence.
 The Freedom Seeker is motivated by wanting freedom and flexibility.